Exotic Pet Care Services For Sarasota, Bradenton And Lakewood Ranch Residents

-Our veterinary team and Dr. Leigh Samanowitz have extensive experience and knowledge for treating exotic pets, especially for common issues like crop or respiratory infections.
+Our veterinary practice and Dr. Leigh Samanowitz have extensive experience and knowledge for treating exotic pets and exotic animal medicine, especially for common issues like crop or respiratory infections.
 Dr. Samanowitz also has a Cockatiel named Sunny at home.

 Proper Housing & Environments For Snakes And Reptiles